mybonk/mybonk-wiki/README.md

 <a name="build-orchestration-machine"></a>
 ===
 # 1. Build the orchestration machine
-This machine is used to orchestrate your fleet of MYBONK consoles.
+This machine is used to orchestrate your fleet of MY₿ONK consoles.

 It does not have to run nixOS (only nix package manager), you could use your day to day laptop but Nix installs quite a few things deep in the system and I like to keep things separate.